Make No Mistake, He's Mine

 "Make No Mistake, He's Mine" is a song written by Kim Carnes, recorded as a duet with Barbra Streisand in 1984.
 The duet was subsequently recorded as "Make No Mistake, She's Mine" by Ronnie Milsap and Kenny Rogers in 1987.
 Both versions of the song charted.

-In the wake of the Glee cover, where a man and woman sing about a female lover, Carnes said there were now "three different meanings of the song", regarding the malleability of the piece as "rewarding and gratifying".
+In the wake of the 2013 Glee cover, where a man and woman sing about a female lover, Carnes welcomed having "three different meanings of the song", regarding the malleability of the piece as "rewarding and gratifying".

-Barbra Streisand and Kim Carnes recording
+Barbra Streisand and Kim Carnes version

-The song was recorded by Streisand and Carnes, co-produced (with Bill Cuomo) by Carnes, It was released on Streisand's 1984 album Emotion and as a single in December 1984, it hit #8 on the Adult Contemporary chart and #51 on the Billboard Hot 100 in early 1985.
+Recorded by Streisand and Carnes, co-produced (with Bill Cuomo) by Carnes, the duet first appeared on Streisand's 1984 album Emotion.
+Released as a single in December 1984, the record hit #8 on the Adult Contemporary chart and #51 on the Billboard Hot 100 in early 1985.

 In 1985 Carnes become the first artist to appear on the Billboard charts as part of a solo ("Invitation To Dance"), duet ("Make No Mistake, He's Mine"), and trio ("What About Me?") at the same time.

-"Make No Mistake" later appeared on Carnes' 1993 compilation album Gypsy Honeymoon.
-The song was also featured on Streisand's 2002 compilation Duets.
+"Make No Mistake" subsequently appeared on compilation albums by the two artists, including the 1993 Carnes release Gypsy Honeymoon and the 2002 Streisand release Duets.

 A solo rendition by Carnes surfaced as a bonus track on the 2001 CD reissue of her 1985 album Barking at Airplanes.